-To a standard old fashioned glass, add your sugar cube, 1 or 2 dashes of Angostura bitters (or a similar style of bitters) and a bar spoon’s worth of water.
+To a single rocks glass, add your sugar cube, 1 or 2 dashes of Angostura bitters and a bar spoon’s worth of water.
 Use your muddler to crush the sugar cube until it has completely dissolved in the bitters and water.

-Once the sugar has dissolved, add a couple of ice cubes to your glass, then pour in the whiskey.
+Once the sugar has dissolved, add a couple of ice cubes—you can even use smoked iced cubes—to your glass, then pour in the whiskey.
 Use your bar spoon to stir the drink for about 20 seconds, or until the whiskey has chilled.

-Test Kitchen tip: To prevent your cocktail from being watered down too much, use the largest ice cubes you can make a home.
-Ice chips or crushed will melt very quickly, so 2-inch ice cubes or ice spheres are preferable.
+Editor’s Tip: To prevent your cocktail from being watered down too much, use the largest ice cubes you can make a home.
+Ice chips or crushed ice will melt very quickly, so 2-inch ice cubes or ice spheres are preferable.

 Step 3: Garnish

-Like we touched on earlier there are a ton of ways to adjust an old fashioned to your tastes.
-Mix and match the variations below to drink the drink that’s best for you.
+Beyond your choice of alcohol and bitters, there are a ton of ways to adjust an old-fashioned recipe to your tastes.
+Mix and match the variations below to find the drink that’s best for you.

-- Sweetener: While sugar cubes add a fun, old-fashion feel to an old fashioned, they might not be the easiest to source, or the best to use.
-Some bartenders prefer to use simple syrup in their old fashioneds, as it doesn’t leave the grainy mouthfeel that undissolved sugar does.
+- Sweetener: While sugar cubes add a fun, retro feel to an old-fashioned, they might not be the easiest to source, or the best to use.
+Some bartenders prefer to use simple syrup in their old-fashioned recipe as it doesn’t leave the grainy mouthfeel that undissolved sugar does.
 You can also use honey or agave nectar for the same effect.

-- Oranges: If you enjoy a lot of orange flavor in an old fashioned, you can add a slice to the sugar and bitters to be muddled.
+- Oranges: If you enjoy a lot of orange flavor in an old-fashioned, you can add a slice to the sugar and bitters to be muddled.
 This will add an intense orange taste to your cocktail—just make sure not to muddle the rind as it can add unwanted bitterness.
-On the flip side, you can substitute the orange peel garnish for a lemon peel.
+On the flip side, those who aren’t crazy about oranges can substitute the orange peel garnish for a lemon peel.

-- Cherries: Another popular addition to an old fashioned is cherries.
-Cherry can be muddled along with the sugar, bitters and an orange slice or just used as a garnish.
-However you use them, Luxardo maraschino cherries are a must.
+- Cherries: Another popular addition to an old-fashioned is cherries.
+Cherries can be muddled along with the sugar, bitters and an orange slice or just used as a garnish.
+If you do include them, Luxardo maraschino cherries are a must.

 - Sweet: Topping with a splash of lemon-lime soda, like Sprite or 7UP.